SEN and Disabilities Local offer

 •Checking on the progress of your child and identifying, planning and delivering any additional help your child may need (this could be things like targeted work, additional support) and letting the Special Education Needs/Disabilities Coordinator (SENDCo) know as necessary.

-•Writing Pupil Progress targets/ Individual Education Plans (IEPs), and sharing and reviewing these with parents at least once each term and planning for the next term.
+•Writing Pupil Progress targets/ Individual Education Plans (Support Plans), and sharing and reviewing these with parents at least once each term and planning for the next term.
 Personalised teaching and learning for your child as identified on school’s provision map.

 •Ensuring that the school’s SEND Policy is followed in their classroom and for all the pupils they teach with any SEND.

 • Developing and reviewing the school’s SEND policy

 • Coordinating all the support for children with special educational needs or disabilities (SEND)

 • Ensuring that you are